 Boughten pizza crust (I was lazy)

 3 tablespoons butter, divided

 1/2 cup flour

 1/4 cup white sugar

 1/4 teaspoon vanilla

-Mix together the sugars and flour in a small bowl.
+Mix together the brown and white sugars and flour in a small bowl.
 Add the oil and 2 tablespoons of butter, mixing with a fork until combined.
 The mix will look crumbly.
 Squinch it with your hands a few times to make some bigger chunks of streusel.
 Stick this bowl in the fridge.

 Prepare the pizza dough according to package directions, letting it rise or whatever.
 Spray a non stick pan or pizza stone with non-stick spray and roll the pizza dough into a 12-14 inch pizza.
 Preheat the oven to 450 degrees F.